-- The children are well settled and sustain purposeful play of a collaborative and solitary nature.
-Almost all of the children display very good levels of independence and self-management, as they: access resources of their own choice; serve their own food and drink at break and tidy away their dishes; and, brush their teeth after they have eaten. - Almost all of the children are developing appropriate language and communication skills and are confident to talk about their play with each other and with adults.
-They engage enthusiastically in independent writing and mark making, both indoors and outdoors, and their representational artwork is of a good to very good standard. - The children are developing well their understanding of key mathematical concepts and associated language, particularly in shape, measures and early number, through a range of stimulating, well-resourced and meaningful play opportunities indoors and outdoors. - The children's fine motor skills are well developed as they engage in a range of activities, including the preparation of food, threading, moulding, creative artwork and early writing activities.
-They are confident to explore and experiment with the range of natural materials and tools available to them, both indoors and outdoors, and select independently the resource that they require for play. - The children engage enthusiastically in energetic play in the outdoor area and are developing well their running, jumping and balancing skills.
-They are also developing an awareness of their own personal safety in the outdoor area and a good understanding of turn-taking.
+- All of the children are very well settled and sustain purposeful play of a collaborative and solitary nature.
+They display high levels of independence and self-management, as they: initiate and plan their own play; access resources of their own choice and return them when they are finished with them; and, serve their own food and drink at break and tidy away their dishes. - Almost all of the children are developing appropriate language and communication skills and are confident to talk about their play with each other and with adults.
+They engage enthusiastically in independent writing and mark making, both indoors and outdoors, and their early writing skills and representational artwork are of a very high standard. - The children are developing very well their understanding of key mathematical concepts and associated language, particularly in measures, shape and early number, through a range of stimulating, well-resourced and meaningful play opportunities indoors and outdoors. - The children's fine motor skills are well developed as they engage in a range of activities, including threading, moulding, creative artwork and early writing activities.
+They are confident to explore and experiment with the range of natural materials and tools available to them, both indoors and outdoors, and select independently the resources that they require for play. - The children engage enthusiastically in energetic play in the outdoor area and are developing well their running, jumping, throwing, catching and games skills.
+They also display an awareness of their own personal safety in the outdoor area and a very good understanding of turn-taking.